Outdoor sauna at Great Glen Sauna with a rainbow over the Scottish Highlands

 • Flip flops or sandals

-• Warm layers for after
+• Warm layers for afterwards

 • Water bottle